dbeaudoinfortin/SandBoxSimulator/README.md

 ![Splash](https://github.com/dbeaudoinfortin/SandBoxSimulator/assets/15943629/7698041f-ecb1-420e-bd94-154bf1bdaf4d)

 SandBox Simulator is an educational (and fun!)
 3D physics simulation engine.
-It let's you play around with different Newtonian physics concepts and visualize them.
+It lets you play around with different Newtonian physics concepts and visualize them.

 I originally developed this application in 2008 as a fun side project.
-At the time there was nothing that lets you quickly visualize many types of physical interactions.
+At the time there was nothing that I could find to let you quickly visualize several types of physical interactions.
 My goal was a couple of mouse clicks on a form and you're seeing the results right away; no math and no programming required.
+I resurected version 4.0 from the dead and have made some significant changes in version 4.1 (see below) to modernize it.

-It was originally designed to give aproximate visual solutions to n-body problems of point masses, but it now supports much more:
+Originally designed to give aproximate visual solutions to n-body problems of point masses, SandBox Simulator now supports much more:

 **Forces**
 - Newtonian Gravity